Police-Data-Accessibility-Project/data-source-identification/README.md

 hugging_face | Utilities for interacting with our machine learning space at [Hugging Face](https://huggingface.co/PDAP) identification_pipeline.py | The core python script uniting this modular pipeline.
-More details below. openai-playground | Scripts for accessing the openai API on PDAP's shared account
+More details below. openai-playground | Scripts for accessing the openai API on PDAP's shared account collector_manager | A module which provides a unified interface for interacting with source collectors and relevant data

 ## How to use